ni/nilrt/README.md

 2. #### Install docker
    [Install the docker engine](https://docs.docker.com/engine/install/) on your build host.
 If you can successfully run `docker run hello-world`, then you have everything you should need.

+    **Do not use** the Docker Desktop product as your docker installation.
+Docker Desktop uses virtual machine indirection that will interfere with this project's docker scripting.
+Other users have [had success](https://github.com/ni/nilrt/issues/249) switching to the bare docker engine instead.

 3. #### Set up pyrex
    Build (or pull) the `build-nilrt` pyrex container image.
     ```bash